Media Kit

 Full Biography

-Sulaiman’s (current) Disability pronouns are: Disabled1/wheelchair user.
+Sulaiman’s (current, moreish, experimental) Disability pronouns are: Disabled1/wheelchair user.

-Sulaiman’s (current) pronouns are: he/him/his/Disabled.
+Sulaiman’s (current, moreish, experimental) pronouns are: they/them/their.

 Multiple award-winning Disabled AF: Founder, Writer, and Storyliving Designer.
 Adventurer and Continual Work-In-Progress.
 Creating relationships, stories, and joy.